 Lammas Summer Gathering

 TML gatherings weave social connection, individual reflection and learning and nourishment for our souls and stomachs alike, through seasonally inspired wisdom and shared meals.
-Come prepared for a community of curious minds, playful vibes and respect for the sacred.
+Come prepared for a growing community of curious minds, playful vibes and respect for the sacred.

 Lammas Summer Gathering